Geometry of complete minimal surfaces at infinity and the Willmore index of their inversions: Introduction

-This can be found in \cite{HoffmanOsserman}.
-Furthermore, it had been shown in \cite[Corollary~5]{CastroUrbano} that the Whitney sphere is the minimizer of the Willmore energy in its homotopy class (see also \cite{Montiel2}), which implies $\Ind(\psi_W) = 0$.
+Furthermore, the inverted Whitney sphere $f_W:=\frac{X_W}{|X_W|^2}$ is the minimizer of the Willmore energy in its regular homotopy class.
+This follows from the fact that the two ends of the Whitney sphere invert to a unique transverse double point, and so its normal bundle has Euler characteristic $2$ (see also\ \cite{CastroUrbano, Montiel2}).
+This minimizing property implies $\Ind(f_W) = 0$ as deformations preserve the regular homotopy class.
 Hence, Corollary~\ref{cor.index estimate in higher codimension} holds true without the restriction on the number of ends. \end{remark}

-\begin{corollary} Let $\psi:\Sp^2 \to \R^3$ be an unbranched Willmore sphere in $\R^3$ that is not the round sphere.
+\begin{corollary} Let $f:\Sp^2 \to \R^3$ be an unbranched Willmore sphere in $\R^3$ that is not the round sphere.
 Then its Willmore Morse index is

 \end{corollary}